STMicroelectronics announces the status of the Paris Bourse ordinary share buyback program: STM | ExBulletin

 About STMicroelectronics

 At ST, we are 46,000 semiconductor technology creators and manufacturers who master the semiconductor supply chain with state-of-the-art manufacturing facilities.
 An independent device manufacturer, we work with more than 100,000 customers and thousands of partners to design and build products, solutions and ecosystems that address their challenges and opportunities, as well as the need to support a more secure world. sustainable.
-Our technologies enable smarter mobility, more efficient power and power management, and the large-scale deployment of the Internet of Things and 5G technology.
+Our technologies enable smarter mobility, more efficient power and energy management, as well as the large-scale deployment of the Internet of Things and 5G technology.
 More information is available at www.st.com.

 For more information, please contact: